eltanin-os/ports/README.md

 # Ports - EltaninOS ports

-A build system that uses shell script to build, install and/or package the packages.
+A build system that uses rc scripts to build, install and/or package applications.